 The 2014 GSS was a survey of individuals and contains two analytical files (main analytical file and incident analytical file).
 The microdata files from the main survey in the provinces contain questionnaire responses and associated information from 33,127 respondents.
 Analytical files for the survey in the territories contain responses and information from 2,040 respondents.

 Three weighting factors were placed on the Main File.
 These three key weighting factors are listed and explained below:

 WGHT_PER: This is the basic weighting factor for analysis at the person level, i.e. to calculate estimates of the number of persons (non-institutionalized and aged 15 or over) having one or several given characteristics.

 WGHT_HSD: This is the usual GSS household weight, to be used only for estimate of household characteristics.
 For example, to estimate the number of households that live in low-rise apartments, WGHT_HSD should be summed over all records with this characteristic.

 WGHT_ABU: This weighting factor is required to estimate the number of victimization incidents that occurred over the past 12 months within certain violent relationships, namely those with spousal/ex-spousal or partner/ex-partner violence.

 The second microdata file is the Incident Analytical File.
-In the provinces, 7,928 records on this file contain reports of victimization incidents.
+In the provinces, 7,928 records on this file contain reports of victimization incidents and in the territories the file contains 949 records.
 Each victimization incident experienced by a respondent of the survey is included on one of the file's records, excluding spousal/ex-spousal and partner/ex-partner violent victimization incidents which are included in the main file.